panbak/QR-Scan-and-Request/README.md

 # QR-Scan-Request
 A QRcode scanner with intergrated API request, implemented with electron and Instascan.

-The user can add dynamically fields, so the app send those data in additions with QR code to an API.
+The user can add dynamically fields and the app sends the data to an API.

 # Install
 1. Clone this repository or download zip